jm4853/4drotate/README.md

 # Rotate 4D
-A simple stereographic projection of a tesseract onto 3-space
+A simple stereographic projection of a tesseract

 ```
  > python3 main.py